rootmytoaster/DiViNE-Loader/README.md

-# DiViNE Loader by Debug aka rootmytoaster
+# DiViNE Loader by Debug

 ## What is DiViNE?
 DiViNE is a personal project learning maldev and some included analysis for the gang.
 DiViNE Loader is a Windows executable that is disguised as a legit application, and even fails to mislead the "victim".
 It's designed to show how malware can hide malicious functionality mixed with legitimate functionality in the background (Performing crypto/decryption operations, fibonacci calculations for work load, etc.).
 This specific implementation executes a harmless payload (launching the Windows calculator) but uses techniques common in real-world malware.